typestack/routing-controllers/README.md

 2. Create a file `app.ts`

     ```typescript
-    import "es6-shim"; // this shim is optional if you are using old version of node
     import "reflect-metadata"; // this shim is required
     import {createExpressServer} from "routing-controllers";
     import "./UserController";  // we need to "load" our controller before call createServer. this is required